projectcalico/calico/master/getting-started/kubernetes/installation/hosted/index.md

 > **NOTE**
 >
 > The following information applies to the etcdv2 backend only.
-See the [etcdless hosted install](k8s-backend/) for how to run calicoctl in an etcdless installation.
+See the [Kubernetes datastore install](kubernetes-datastore/) for how to run calicoctl in an Kubernetes datastore driver installation.

 Using calicoctl is no different on a self-hosted installation.
 However, the manifests above do not install calicoctl.